-- (1) The standard duration of the Master's program is four semesters.
+(1) The standard duration of the degree program is four semesters.
 In compliance with the European Credit Transfer System (ECTS), students are awarded a total of 120 credits (section 12).
-The standard duration of the program includes the examination period. - (2) The program is segmented into individual modules.
-See section 23 and the curriculum (annex) for details on the program structure. - (3) Students are enrolled in the program's first semester each winter semester.
+The standard program duration includes the examination period.

+- (2) The program is segmented into individual modules.
+Detailed information can be found in section 23 and the curriculum (annex). - (3) Students are enrolled in the program's first semester in the winter semester of each year.